Burhan7777/Scribble/Features.md

 61) Make only Portrait(Main): DONE
 62) Long notes just like in keep in grid mode(Main): DELAYED
 63) Auto backup option(Main): DONE
-64) Discard changes in edit screen:
+64) Discard changes in edit screen: DELAYED
 65) Undo and redo functionality: DELAYED
 66) Empty note is not to be saved(Main): DELAYED
 67) Trash delete all notes(Main): DONE